andresharpe/ClipboardTextTyper/README.md

 ¬{macro}{BS 18}^s
 ```

-For a full list of supported keys and features refer to the [AutoHotkey Keynames reference](https://www.autohotkey.com/docs/v2/lib/Send.htm#keynames).
+For a full list of supported keynames and features refer to the [AutoHotkey Keynames reference](https://www.autohotkey.com/docs/v2/lib/Send.htm#keynames).

 ## Requirements